-Examples: $fix34(\{1, 3, 1, 4\}) \rightarrow \{1, 3, 4, 1\}$ $fix34(\{3, 2, 2, 4\}) \rightarrow \{3, 4, 2, 2\}$ 3.
-Implement the method public static String notReplace (String str), which when given a string return a string where every appearance of the lowercase word "is" has been replaced with "is not".
+3. Implement the method public static String notReplace (String str).
+The method takes a String as its input and returns a String in which every occurance of the lowercase word "is" has been replaced with "is not".
 The word "is" should not be immediately preceded or followed by a letter -- so for example the "is" in "this" should not be replaced.
 (Note: Character.isLetter(char) tests if a char is a letter.)
+Examples: notReplace("is test") → "is not test"

-Examples: notReplace("is test") → "is not test" notReplace("is-is") → "is not-is not" notReplace("This is right") → "This is not right"
+notReplace("is test") → "is not test" notReplace("is-is") → "is not-is not" notPerlace("This is right") → "This is not right"